✨ News ✨

 SNU FactCheck

 SNU FactCheck is a news portal that aggregates fact-checks from (initially) 27 media outlets.
-This is serviced by SNU Institue for Communication Research and collaborated with Naver. (link)
+This is serviced by the SNU Institute for Communication Research and collaborated with Naver. (link)

 SNU Card NewsBot